They come from a good home: Tai-Hao makes them, just for us.

 OEM Row 3: Also known as "Standard Profile", OEM-profile keycaps come in several different shapes or "profiles", from Row 0 to Row 4.
 We chose Row 3 as the uniform profile for our printed keycaps after experimenting with all five profiles.

 PBT: A type of tough, high-strength plastic.
-It also has excellent resistance to solvents and stains.
+It also has excellent resistance to stains.

 homing bumps: Little bits of raised plastic usually present on the F and J keys of most keyboards.
 These allow touch-typists to place their fingers on the home row more easily.